Looking for the best Maintenance and Coming Soon Mode plugins for your WordPress site?

 - Easy Access for Clients using a secret link.

-- Prepare email list to announce the live website.
+- Prepare an email list to announce the live website.

 The Free Plan has limited functionality, and you will need to upgrade to the pay plan beginning at $79/year for full access to all features.

-The Maintenance plugin allows the WordPress site administrator to easily and quickly close the website for maintenance, enabling the “503 Service Temporarily Unavailable” maintenance mode message for visitors.
+The Maintenance plugin is one of the best WordPress maintenance mode plugins, allowing the WordPress site administrator to easily and quickly close the website for maintenance, enabling the “503 Service Temporarily Unavailable” maintenance mode message for visitors.

 The plugin also utilizes Bunny Fonts to comply with EU GDPR regulations, ensuring that your site complies with the latest regulations.

-- A retina-ready HTML/CSS layout that is optimized for high-resolution displays and custom background color.
+- A retina-ready HTML/CSS layout optimized for high-resolution displays and custom background color.

 - A full-screen background option using the Backstretch library.